-- (b) LID (Low Impact Development) site planning and design strategies shall be used to the maximum extent practicable in order to reduce the generation of the stormwater runoff volume for both new and redevelopment projects.
-An applicant must document why LID strategies are not appropriate if not used to manage stormwater. - (c) All stormwater treatment areas shall be planted with native plantings appropriate for the site conditions: grasses, shrubs and/or other native plants in sufficient numbers and density to prevent soil erosion and to promote proper treatment of the proposed runoff. - (d) All areas that receive rainfall runoff must be designed to drain within a maximum of 72 hours for vector control. - (e) Salt and other de-icing material storage areas shall be covered or located such that no direct untreated discharges to receiving waters are possible from the storage site.
+- d) All areas that receive rainfall runoff must be designed to drain within a maximum of 72 hours for vector control. - e) Salt and other de-icing material_storage areas shall be covered or located such that no direct untreated discharges to receiving waters are possible from the storage site.
 Snow storage areas shall be located such that no direct untreated discharges to receiving waters are possible from the storage site.
-Runoff from snow and salt storage areas shall enter treatment areas as specified above before being discharged to receiving waters or allowed to infiltrate into the groundwater. - (f) The use of sodium chloride-based materials for winter road maintenance shall be the minimum necessary for roadway safety.
-If the development calls for the use of porous asphalt, sand shall not be used in those areas.
-However, sand may be used in other areas not using porous asphalt to cut down on the amount of sodium chloride based materials used. - (g) Runoff shall be directed into recessed vegetated and landscaped areas designed for treatment and/or filtration to the maximum extent practicable to minimize Effective Impervious Cover (EIC) and reduce the need for irrigation systems. - (h) The Plan shall make provisions to retain stormwater on the site by using the natural flow patterns of the site.
+Runoff from snow and salt storage areas shall enter treatment areas as specified above before being discharged to receiving waters or allowed to infiltrate into the groundwater. - f) The use of sodium chloride-based materials for winter road maintenance shall be the minimum necessary for roadway safety.
+If the development calls for the use of porous asphalt, sand should not be used in those areas.
+However, sand may be used in other areas not using porous asphalt to cut down on the amount of sodium chloride based materials used. - g) Runoff shall be directed into recessed vegetated and landscaped areas designed for treatment and/or filtration to the maximum extent practicable to minimize Effective Impervious Cover (EIC) and reduce the need for irrigation systems. - h) The Plan shall make provisions to retain stormwater on the site by using the natural flow patterns of the site.
 Effort shall be made to utilize natural filtration and/or infiltration BMPs (i.e., bioretention areas, subsurface filtration/infiltration systems, ponds, swales, etc.).
-Proof of such effort shall be provided to the Planning Board. - (i) Measures shall be taken to control the post-development peak rate runoff so that it does not exceed pre-development runoff for the 2-year, 10-year and 17-year, 24-hour storm events.
-Similar measure shall be taken to control the post-development runoff volume to filtrate the WQv according to the following minimum ratios of Hydrologic Soil Group (HSG) type versus infiltration rate multiplier:
+Proof of such effort shall be provided to the Planning Board. - Measures shall be taken to control the post-development peak rate runoff so that it does not exceed pre-development runoff for the 2-year, 10-year and 17year, 24-hour storm events.
+Similar measure shall be taken to control the postdevelopment runoff volume to filtrate the WQv according to the following minimum ratios of Hydrologic Soil Group (HSG) type versus infiltration rate multiplier: - HSG-A: 1.0 - HSG-B: 0.75 - HSG-C: 0.4 - HSG-D: 0.16 permeability on the site.
+Measures shall be taken to protect against on and off site peak flow to prevent overloading of existing downstream facilities.

-HSG-A: 1.0HSG-B: 0.75HSG-C: 0.4HSG-D: 0.16

 For sites where infiltration is limited or not practicable, the applicant must demonstrate that the project will not create or contribute to water quality impairment.
-Infiltration structures shall be in locations with the highest permeability on the site.
-Measures shall be taken to protect against on and off site peak flow to prevent overloading of existing downstream facilities.
+Infiltration structures shall be in locations with the highest